The Slave Trade and Abolition

-Not all black people in the latter half of the 18th century were slaves or servants.
+Not all Black people in the latter half of the 18th century were enslaved or employed as servants.
 Black people were part of English society working as sailors, tradespeople, businessmen and musicians.
 They married and had families.
 We can find evidence of some of these lives in the historic environment around us, as these examples show.

 Joseph Emidy (about 1775 to 1835) was born in West Africa.
 As a child, Portuguese traders enslaved him.
 They took him to Brazil and then to Portugal.
 It is unclear where he learned to play violin, but whilst in Portugal he became a violinist in the Lisbon Opera.

 In 1795, Emidy was forced into service aboard a British Navy ship as a ship's fiddler.
 Four years later he was finally discharged in Falmouth where he earned his living as a violinist and teacher.
 In 1802 he married Jane Hutchengs, a local tradesman's daughter and in 1805 the couple and their daughters moved to Truro.

 Emidy remained in Cornwall performing, teaching and composing and eventually becoming Leader of the Truro Philharmonic Orchestra.
 He is celebrated as the most influential musical figure in early-19th-century Cornwall.
 His memorial stone is in the churchyard of Kenwyn Church, Kenwyn Church Road, Truro TR1 3DR.

 George Augustus Polgreen Bridgetower (about 1780 to 1860), a virtuoso violinist, is best remembered for his association with Beethoven, who composed the Kreutzer Sonata for him.